Edgar Bergen: Family

-In 1941, Bergen met 18-year-old Frances Westerman, a young fashion model, who had graduated from Los Angeles High School the prior year.
-He spotted her in the live audience of his radio program, where she was the guest of one of his staff members.
-From Westerman's front-row seat, her legs caught the attention of 38-year-old Bergen, who asked to meet her.
+In 1941, Bergen met 18-year-old Frances Westerman, a young fashion model who had graduated from Los Angeles High School the prior year.
+He spotted her in the audience of his radio program, where she was the guest of one of his staff members.
 A long-distance courtship, spanning years, ensued.
-The two were eventually married, in Mexico, on June 28, 1945.
+The two were married in Mexico on June 28, 1945.

 On May 9, 1946, Frances gave birth to future actress Candice Bergen, whose first performances were on Bergen's radio show.
-In 1950, the family were living on Beverly Grove Drive in Los Angeles.
-The couple's second child was film and television editor Kris Bergen.
-Frances also acted, appearing in several movies, co-starring in the 1958 television series Yancy Derringer, and guest-starring in many other shows.
+By 1950, the family lived on Beverly Grove Drive in Los Angeles.
+The couple's second child was film and TV editor Kris Bergen.
+Frances also acted in several movies, co-starred in the 1958 TV series Yancy Derringer, and guest-starred in many other shows.